max-ishere/grubshin-bootpact/SHOWCASE.md

 |-------------|--------------|--------------------------------------------------------------------------------------------|
 | classic     | **Classic**  | A touched up version of the 0.0.1 look.
 Very convinient to use with multiple boot entries. |
 | teleport    | **Teleport** | Very similar to classic, but mimics the teleport loading screen a lot better.              |

+> [!WARN]
+> Due to a bug in GRUB, the Teleport layout may be laggy.
+This is caused by the Teleport layout, and the only fix is
+> switching to the Classic layout.
+Or you can patch GRUB to fix the cause of the lag.
+>
+> The cause of the issue is the presence of multiple (2) `boot_menu` components.
+GRUB doesn't handle this well.
+The
+> first boot menu is the central image, and the second one is located above the "Use up and down keys to select an
+> entry" text.
+During startup, you don't see that boot menu because it is covered by the "Booting in ..." countdown.

 ## Screenshots